saurabh2mishra/scribetwin/README.md

 ## 🤝 Contributing

-Fork the code and use it or add more features.
+Clone and Code.
+If you want to add more features, feel free to do it.

 ---